RajCloudify/Terraform-Practice/Day-4.1-Statefile-remote-backend/README.md

 Result ---> Resource created.
 But in the remote(developer-2)ran the command terraform plan, it says to destroy!!
 Because it only recognizes the statefile but does not have the update main.tf file as the local developer did not upload it on GIT.

 Solution ---> Every small change you do in the file or any modifications make sure it is pushed in the remote repository

+Disclaimer :- As there is a common statefile it is recommended that if one developer is working and creating something the other should queue is work after that otherwise if both are working simantously then statefile might only pick one of the resource information...

+In that case, we can implement state locking by using DynamoDB which allows allows one user at a time and queues the other user after that! ----> Day4.2 Statefile